boredmonkeyman/TronBruteForceTRX/README.md

 ## Usage

+*Note: You must have node version > 14

 To use the script, make sure you have Node.js and npm installed.
 Then, follow these steps:

 1. Clone this repository to your local machine.